-\subsection{Attention-based policy or MLP-based policy}
+\subsection{Attention-Based policy or MLP-based Policy}

-When handling multiple objects, naturally one would think of an attention-based policy network like the self-attention predictor described in Figure \ref{fig:model-structure}.
+When handling multiple objects, an attention-based policy network like the self-attention predictor described in Appendix~\ref{sec:model-structure} is a natural choice.
 A previous work OC-SA \citep{stanic_learning_2022} has also explored such structure.
 However, we still design our actor and critic networks as MLPs which take the concatenation of object latent variables and hidden states as input.

 We found that the attention-based policy tends to overfit pre-learned behaviours and makes it hard to learn new knowledge.
-This won't be a major issue in stationary games like Boxing but will face trouble in non-stationary games like Pong.
-For example, the attention-based policy can quickly learn how to catch the ball but can't efficiently learn how to score against the opponent.
-On the one hand, we can confirm that by visually checking the rendered episodes.
+This will not be a major issue in stationary games like Boxing but will face trouble in non-stationary games like Pong.
+For example, the attention-based policy can quickly learn how to catch the ball but cannot efficiently learn how to score against the opponent.
+On the one hand, we can confirm this by visually checking the rendered episodes.
 On the other hand, numerically speaking, we can observe the episode length of playing Pong.
 If the episode length increases while the episode returns remain at the same level, then we can tell that the agent learns how to catch the ball, but is stuck in that local optimum.

-As the results plotted in Figure \ref{fig:policy-ablation}, we can tell that attention-based policy suffers from that issue.
+As the results plotted in Figure \ref{fig:policy-ablation}, we can tell that the attention-based policy suffers from that issue.
 The episode length of both policies rises at a similar speed before 50k steps, but it declines slower for the attention-based policy after that.
-The experiments are conducted using only the object module, so the MLP-based policy curves are identical to the "vector" ones in Figure \ref{fig:module-ablation}.
+The experiments are conducted using only the object module, so the MLP-based policy curves are identical to the ``vector" ones in Figure \ref{fig:module-ablation}.
 As the visual latent itself contains all the information, the agent can choose only to use that part of the information and thus may affect our judgement on the effectiveness of the attention-based policy.

 Though the attention-based policy has the potential to handle a dynamic number of objects, our experiments are conducted on a fixed number.
 As it doesn't demonstrate superior performance than the MLP-based policy in our case, we always use MLP-based in other tasks for consistency in evaluation.